TradeTrust/documentation/docs/document-creator/config-file/config-generator.md

 The option `--encrypted-wallet-path` indicates a path to the encrypted wallet that you acquired in step 1.

+The option `--config-template-path` indicates a path to a config file that you would need to have.

 The option `--config-type` specifies which default template to use to create the config file.
 For the case above, we specify to use tradetrust default template to create the config file.

-Once the config file is generated, you can test it out on our [document creator website](https://creator.tradetrust.io/).
+Once the config file is generated, you can start using it on our [document creator website](https://creator.tradetrust.io/).

-To take it a step further, you can customise your config file by **replacing the forms in the forms section with your own customised forms**, so you can create and issue custom documents.
+To take it a step further, you can customise your config file by **replacing the forms in the forms section with your own customised forms**, so you can create and issue your own custom documents.

-_Please note that by using this method of generating a config file, the config file will only be usable in **ropsten testnet** environment and with a validity of **24 hours**._
+_Please note that by using any of these methods of generating a config file, the config file will only be usable in **ropsten testnet** environment and with a validity of **30 days**._